Josephrp/shell2-cli/README.md

 The CLI can be used in 2 ways

-* Interactive CLI, which is the easiest way, and most comprehensive
+* 1 .
+Interactive CLI, which is the easiest way, and most comprehensive

-  simply run the following in your terminal (from the folder in which generated data and files will be downloaded) and follow along
+  Simply run the following in your terminal (from the folder in which generated data and files will be downloaded) and follow along

     ```sh
     shell2
     ```

-* Using quick methods described below
+* 2 .
+Using one-line commands described below

 ---